WSDASDWERRF/Fracture-Segmentation-in-Volcanic-Reservoir-Using-Esemble-Learning-and-Deep-Learning/USER_MANUAL.md

 ## Model
 The models of random forest, 2.5D U-Net++ would be founded from folder trained model.
 On the same time, you can see other models, like Link-Net, I-Net in the same folder.
-One thing needs to be emphasizing, * means that the model was trained after using random forest model.
+One thing needs to be emphasizing, r means that the model was trained after using random forest model.
 Random forest model would be used in software Imagej, and other model should be used in Dragonfly.

 ## Training
 All models are trained after “label-as-you-train” strategy.
 Hence, in random forest model, you can choose three of the samples to train your own model.
 And my model was trained for three times, by the first three images.
-In other deep-learning models, all models was trained for 5 epochs.
+In other deep-learning models, all models was trained for 10 epochs.

 ## Application
 You can find codes from floder code to automatedly apply the random forest model for every image.